jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 = I do miss one feature =

 If you would like to suggest any feature to be added, please write an email to our project manager [jamie.blomerus@protonmail.com](mailto:jamie.blomerus@protonmail.com).

+= How do I buy the BankID service? =
+To buy the BankID service and receive a FP certificate, you need to contact your bank.
+For more information, please visit this [guide](https://www.bankid.com/en/foretag/anslut-foeretag).

+= I want to test the plugin, but I don't have a Mobile BankID or FP certificate =

+If you are only testing the service out, you can during the setup choose to run the plugin against the testing environment and use a [test BankID](https://www.bankid.com/en/utvecklare/test/skaffa-testbankid/test-bankid-get).

 == Changelog ==